LitiumAB/Education/Developer Education/Tasks/Redis/README.md

 In our price calculator we need to prevent multiple requests to ERP for the same variant.
 We do this by locking the variant while we fetch the price to prevent other servers or threads from calling the API for the same data.

-1. Inject `DistributedLockService` in the constructor of `ERPPriceCalculator`
+1. Inject `DistributedLockService` in the constructor of `ERPPriceCalculatorImpl`
 1. Wrap the code where we get price for a variant in a lock:
    ```C#
    using (_distributedLockService.AcquireLock(cacheKey, TimeSpan.FromSeconds(10)))